Nuno111/Tymeshift/README.md

 ## issues

-First time using styled components and I didn't read the official documentation yet, so not following any best practices here, and it's a bit all over the place..
+First time using styled components and I didn't read the official documentation yet, so not following any best practices here, so it's a bit all over the place..